drdv/makefile-doc/README.md

   hidden deprecated one) after a section for it to be displayed.

 * [Double-colon](https://www.gnu.org/software/make/manual/html_node/Double_002dColon.html)
-  targets are displayed using the format `target-name~target-index` and for each index there can be a dedicated documentation.
+  targets are displayed using the format `target-name~index` and for each index there can be a dedicated documentation.

 * [Grouped](https://www.gnu.org/software/make/manual/html_node/Multiple-Targets.html)